dunlopdk/comfortblink/README.md

 # comfortblink
-Simple komfortblink for a Raspberry Pi Pico, this was made for a VW Lupo.
+Simple comfortblink for a Raspberry Pi Pico, this was made for a VW Lupo.
 You MUST absolutely obtain a relay board and attach it to the pins assigned leftblink and rightblink.
 I am not responsible for your pico, if you do not.
 It will fry the board.
 You also need a 5 volt source wether you use a usb charger or make your own 5 volt power supply is up to you.

 You must also attach some relays to your stalk wires, so a relay is closed when chosing direction.
 The relays are connected to a ground on the pico and the pins assigned for listenleft and listenright.
 The relays are only to be activated (closed connection), when a direction is chosen.
 One relay per direction.